aws-samples/aws-deeplearning-labs/README.md

 ![ScreenShot1](/images/ScreenShot1.png)

-You can also run the Cloudformation from AWS Console.

 2) The Cloudformation will run for about 20-25 minutes and will setup

-        a) A Linux Jump Box with eksctl and kubectl
+- A Linux Jump Box with eksctl and kubectl.
-        b) EKS, KubeFlow and Sagemaker operators for k8s.
+- EKS, KubeFlow and Sagemaker operators for k8s.
-        c) install Cloud9 components
+- Install Cloud9 components

 You can watch the installation process by logging into the Linux Jump Server (using EC2 instance connect) and tailing the log file at /var/log/cloud-init-output.log.
 Go to Cloudformation service in AWS Console and check the stack which you just created-

 ![Image2](/images/Image2.png)